curtischong/kaggle-solutions-old/competitions/CAFA 5 Protein Function Prediction.md

 Note: This is like an oldschool kaggle competition.
 You submit predictions for the test directly via a tsv (tab separated value) file.
 - so competitors know what the test targets are
 ##### Solutions

+- Note: the classes are hierarchical: A leaf class can ONLY exist if all of its parent classes exist.

 (2nd)
 - https://www.kaggle.com/competitions/cafa-5-protein-function-prediction/discussion/434064